Tinubu Appoints Two Permanent Secretaries

 President Bola Tinubu has approved the appointment of two new permanent secretaries in the Federal Civil Service to fill existing vacancies.

-A statement Wednesday by Director, Information and Public Relations, Office of Head of Civil Service of the Federation, Eno Olotu, said the newly appointed officials were Mr. Adeladan Rafiu Olarinre and Mr. Mukhtar Yawale Muhammed representing Oyo State and the North-West geopolitical zone, respectively.
+A statement yesterday by the Director, Information and Public Relations, Office of Head of Civil Service of the Federation, Eno Olotu, said the newly appointed officials were Mr. Adeladan Rafiu Olarinre and Mr. Mukhtar Yawale Muhammed representing Oyo State and the North-West geopolitical zone, respectively.

 The statement said the appointments followed a rigorous and transparent selection process in line with the administration’s commitment to meritocracy, excellence, and competence in the civil service.